 Auxiliary Reinforcements may be Assigned to Ports, to Fitting Out Squadrons, or the Available Box.
 If Assigned to a Reinforcing Formation, this will be noted in the Exclusive Rules.

-11.161 When a Class of Auxiliary counter belonging to the same Contingent has more than ONE (>1) possible OR (or other rating), draw Reinforcements blindly from the available counter mix.
+11.161 When a Class of Auxiliary counter belonging to the same Contingent has more than ONE (>1) possible OR (or other rating), make all selection randomly.

 11.17 Reinforcing & Promoting Leaders